jieggii/jieggii/README.md

 I have a diverse range of interests, and right now, I'm particularly enthusiastic about:
 - Backend development (mostly in Go and Python)
+- Software Architecture
-- Cloud infrastructure & devops
+- DevOps and infrastructure
-- IoT & embedded development
+- IoT & embedded systems
 - Machine learning
-- Cryptography
+- Cryptography & crypto
-- Solutions for cryptocurrencies
+- Applied mathematics and physics
+- Business and enterpreneurship
+- Quantum computing

 ## Project highlights
 Some of the projects I work(ed) on.